bhb/expound/README.md

 Expound is in alpha while `clojure.spec` is in alpha.

-**Expound depends on projects supported by [Clojurists Together](https://www.clojuriststogether.org/).
+**Expound is supported by [Clojurists Together](https://www.clojuriststogether.org/).
 If you find this project useful, please consider making a monthly donation to Clojurists Together (or ask your employer to do so).**

 ## Installation